 Role of Faculty

-Full- and part-time faculty members are provided with opportunities to participate in the formulation and development of college recommendations.
+All faculty members are provided with opportunities to participate in the formulation and development of college recommendations.
 This includes developing processes by which recommendations are given, carrying out these processes, and finally assessing the results for future improvements.
-To achieve this role all faculty members are members of the Academic Senate.
+To achieve this role all faculty , both full and part-time, are members of the Academic Senate.

 For purposes of college and district governance, the Academic Senate elects representatives, “Senators,” to the Academic Senate Council, which represents the full faculty in making recommendations to the college administration and the Board of Trustees on academic and professional matters.
 These academic and professional matters are commonly referred to as the “10+1” and include: